xebadevs/Coinversion/scrum/03_Sprint01.md

 Note: *Every member has an independent task number.*

+## Scrum Master
+- TK#0.01: Define the name of the project. \
+- TK#0.02: Monitor the start of the project. \
+- TK#0.03: Help and guide with the major inconveniences.

 ## Graphic Designer

 - TK#1.01: Meets with `The Client` and define the web design specifications.